sfvicente/BlazorBestPracticesAndGuidelines/Docs/JavaScriptInterop/_General.md

 ### To obtain the current IP address of the application, use a 3rd party API.

 Currently, the _Blazor Framework_ does not have a mechanism to retrieve the current IP address for the application.
-It is however possible to use a service such as _Ipify_ that will return the address in various formats.

-To retrieve the information either JS Interop or and HTTP client can be used:
+However, it is possible to use a service such as _Ipify_ that will return the address in various formats.
+Use either JS Interop or an HTTP client to retrieve the required information.

 TODO: Complement description